maxckelly/compass-coding-test/README.md

   - This creates an `axios` route and exports it from the with the .env variable

   ### Surveys
-  - This file makes a get request to the server returning the response data.
+  - `/surveys` : This API call makes a get request to the server returning the response data.
+  - `/surveys/:id` : This API call makes a get request to the server returning the individual survey, it only does this when the location.state data is null.